Veracruz: Natural resources

-Today, the state of Veracruz, rich in natural resources, is an important component of Mexico's economy.
-Approximately 35% of Mexico's water supply is found in Veracruz.
-There are a number of metallic and non-metallic mineral mining but the most important resource is oil.

-The mountains contain relatively unexploited deposits of gold, silver, iron, and coal.
-Although Veracruz is an important source of metals such as iron and copper, a great deal of its mining involves non-metallic minerals as sulfur, silica, feldspar, calcium, kaolin and marble.
-The state is ranked fourth in the nation for this kind of mining production.
-However, mining only accounts for 1.5% of economic activity for the entire state.
+Veracruz, a resource-rich state, plays a significant role in Mexico's economy.
+It hosts about 35% of the country's water supply, and is a key hub for oil production.
+While the state's mountains also contain unexploited coal, iron, gold, and silver reserves, its mining activity primarily focuses on non-metallic minerals such as calcium, feldspar, kaolin, marble, and silica.
+The state ranks fourth in the country for non-metallic mineral output.
+In total, mining contributes 1.5% to the state's economy.

 Veracruz was a pioneer in both the extraction and refining of petroleum products.
 The state has about one-fourth of Mexico's petroleum reserves and ranks third in petroleum production.
 Most of this production is concentrated in the northern part of the state.
 Approximately 40000000 oilbbl of oil are produced each year and 109870000000 cuft of natural gas.
 Petrochemicals represent 28.1% of the state's manufacturing and ranks first nationally.
 There are 22 petrochemical plants, with the most important being La Cangrejera, Jáltipan de Morelos, Poza Rica, Cosoleacaque, Pajaritos and Minatitlán.